 Hi there!
-Welcome to my ceramic art shop.
+Welcome to my ceramic art gallery.
 I hope you enjoy to have a look to my ceramic sculptures.

 Who am I?

 I am first of all a mother of 3: a son of 19 who’s studying architecture in Brussels, his name is Wout, a daughter Yelena of 4 and my newborn Joakim a few months old.

 Wout and Yelena in Stuttgart.
 Yelena and Wout are partners in crime.

 Yelena and Joakim at home.
 She loves her little brother so much… She takes each moment that they are together to cuddle

 Apart from that I work fulltime as a product owner at the data area of DPG Media.
 DPG Media is the biggest media company of Belgium and The Netherlands.
 We’ve multiple big media brands like Het laatste Nieuws, VTM and De Volkskrant.
 I’m quite passionated about big data and analytics.
 It’s a very challenging and evolving domain and I really love my job.
 For the moment I manage a team of 13 colleagues: tracking specialists, SQL experts and data engineers.
 We manage enormous amounts of data every second.